wit0k/dw/README.md

 * Fixes to download and get_hrefs functions
 * If verbose level is set to DEBUG, print the href every time it's added to links list
 * Documentation update

+Ver.
+0.1.0:

+* Fixes to get_hrefs function
+* "-rl", "--recursive-hostonly".
+Would crawl webistes which have the same url host as the input URL (Recommended)
+* Small error handling to showing archive content (Didn't work for .jar files)
+* Documentation update